-- 1. All linear dimensions are in millimeters.
-Any dimensions in parenthesis are for reference only.
-Dimensioning and tolerancing per ASME Y14.5M.
+- 1. Linear dimensions are in inches [millimeters].
+Dimensions in parenthesis are for reference only.
+Controlling dimensions are in inches.
+Dimensioning and tolerancing per ASME Y14.5M. - 2.
 This drawing is subject to change without notice. - 3.
 This dimension does not include mold flash, protrusions, or gate burrs.
-Mold flash, protrusions, or gate burrs shall not exceed 0.15 mm per side. - 4.
+Mold flash, protrusions, or gate burrs shall not This dimension does not include mold hash, protrosio exceed .006 [0.15] per side.
 This dimension does not include interlead flash.
-Interlead flash shall not exceed 0.25 mm per side. - 5.
-Reference JEDEC registration MO-187, variation BA.
+Reference JEDEC registration MS-012, variation AA.